apache/logging-log4j2/BUILDING.md

 -->
 # Building Log4j 3.x

-To build Log4j 3.x, you need a JDK implementation version 11 or greater and Apache Maven 3.x.
+To build Log4j 3.x, you need a JDK implementation version 11 (at least version 11.0.13 if building on macOS) or greater and Apache Maven 3.x.

 To perform the license release audit, a.k.a.
 "RAT check", run.